We are still currently taking applications for 2018 entry

 This course interrogates cinema and television as art forms and as industries, locating them within specific historical and social contexts.
 It explores screen media texts, producers and audiences, and also gives students a solid grounding in film and television industries and production, history, aesthetics and reception.

-In the first year, you engage in multidisciplinary activity in addition to core studies in film and television history, production cultures, the analysis of film texts and key critical perspectives, and the contexts of film and television consumption.
+In year one, you will engage in multidisciplinary activity in addition to core studies in film and television history, production cultures, the analysis of film texts and key critical perspectives, and the contexts of film and television consumption.

-The second year deepens and enhances your understanding of key critical and theoretical approaches in the study of the production, circulation and cultural reception of film and television.
-Modules therefore explore the ways film and television converge in the contemporary media landscape, the phenomena of transnational media flows, and the social significance of the culture industries and issues of representation.
+Year two develops your understanding of key critical and theoretical approaches in the study of the production, circulation and cultural reception of film and television.
+Modules explore the ways film and television converge in the contemporary media landscape, the phenomena of transnational media flows, and the social significance of the culture industries and issues of representation.
 You also have the opportunity to investigate practical media applications.

-In the final year you specialise in specific aspects of film and television studies by choosing from a range of advanced modules.
-These offer the possibility of investigating new and emerging areas of film and television studies concerning the production of texts, and audiences.
-You also produce independent research dissertations under staff supervision.
+Year three you will specialise in specific aspects of film and television studies by choosing from a range of advanced modules in film and television genres, global cinema and blockbusters, audience study and more.
+For students interested in practical filmmaking experience, year three also includes an optional video production module.
+You will also produce an independent research dissertation under staff supervision.

 A levels: ABB, with at least one essay-based subject at A level preferred